pard0p/LibIPC/README.md

 4. **Writing the master key**: Example of KeePass.exe writing the master key.
 	![KeePass Master Key](images/keepass.png)

-5. **C2 Server**: The server listening and receiving the result from the DLL.
+5. **C2 implant**: The fake implant listening and receiving the result from the DLL.
 	![Server Receiving Output](images/server.png)

-6. **Formatted Output**: The final output, well formatted and received by the C2 server.
+6. **Formatted Output**: The final output, well formatted and received by the C2 implant.
 	![Formatted Output](images/output.png)

 This workflow demonstrates how a conventional DLL can be used in a C2 context thanks to LibIPC and hooking techniques, without modifying the original DLL.